-Animal bites present a risk for rabies, tetanus, and other bacterial infections.
-Animals’ saliva can be so heavily contaminated with bacteria that a bite may not even be necessary to cause infection if the animal licks a preexisting cut or scratch.
+Bites from certain mammals, such as monkeys, dogs, bats, and rodents, present a risk for rabies, tetanus, pasteurellosis, bartonellosis, and other infections.
+These animals’ saliva can be so heavily contaminated with bacteria that a bite may not even be necessary to cause infection if the animal licks a preexisting cut or scratch.
 Young children are more likely to be bitten by animals and to sustain more severe injuries from animal bites.

-In order to prevent infection, all wounds should be promptly cleaned with soap and water, and the wound promptly debrided, if necrotic tissue, dirt, or other foreign materials are present.
-These steps of wound care are especially important for tetanus- or rabies-prone wounds (see the Rabies and Tetanus sections in Chapter 3).
-Travelers who might have been exposed to rabies should contact a reliable health care provider as soon as possible for advice about rabies postexposure prophylaxis.
-Travelers who received their most recent tetanus toxoid–containing vaccine >5 years previously, or who have not received ≥3 doses of tetanus toxoid–containing vaccines, may require a dose of tetanus toxoid–containing vaccine (Tdap, Td, or DTaP) according to ACIP guidelines.
+To prevent infection, all bite and scratch wounds should be promptly cleaned with soap and water, and the wound should be promptly debrided if necrotic tissue, dirt, or other foreign materials are present.
+Often times, a course of antibiotics is appropriate after dog or cat bites or scratches as these can lead to local or systemic infections.
+Wound care is especially important for tetanus- or rabies-prone wounds (see the Rabies and Tetanus sections in Chapter 3).
+Travelers who might have been exposed to rabies should contact a health care provider as soon as possible for advice about rabies postexposure prophylaxis (PEP).
+Travelers who received their most recent tetanus toxoid–containing vaccine >5 years previously, or who have not received ≥3 doses of tetanus toxoid–containing vaccines, may require a dose of tetanus toxoid–containing vaccine (Tdap, Td, or DTaP).

-After a monkey bite or scratch, travelers should be advised to thoroughly clean the wound and seek medical care immediately to be evaluated for possible rabies and herpes B postexposure prophylaxis.
+After a monkey bite or scratch, travelers should be advised to thoroughly clean the wound and seek medical care immediately to be evaluated for possible rabies and herpes B PEP.
+Macaque bites can transmit herpes B virus, a virus related to the herpes simplex viruses (see Chapter 3, B virus).
 Additional information and photos of macaques can be found at the website for the National B Virus Resource Center at the Georgia State University Viral Immunology Center (www2.gsu.edu/~wwwvir).

 Poisonous snakes are hazards in many locations, although deaths from snakebites are rare.
 Snakebites usually occur in areas where dense human populations coexist with dense snake populations, such as Southeast Asia, sub-Saharan Africa, and tropical areas in the Americas.